The following information helps SFA comply with Texas law and university policy.

 A student of this institution is not under any obligation to purchase a textbook from a university-affiliated bookstore.
 The same textbook may also be available from an independent retailer, including an online retailer.

 SFA strives to provide an educational and work environment that affirms the rights and dignity of each individual.
 It is the policy of the university, in accordance with federal and state law, to prohibit unlawful discrimination on the basis of race, color, religion, national origin, sex, age, disability, genetic information, citizenship and veteran status.
 Additionally, SFA prohibits discrimination on the basis of sexual orientation, gender identity, and gender expression.

-SFA strives to ensure all students are treated equitably and in accordance with university policies.
+SFA strives to ensure all students are treated in accordance with university policies.
 If informal procedures prove unsatisfactory, the student may file a formal written complaint to seek resolution.
 Procedures for filing a formal written complaint are contingent on the nature of the complaint.
 SFA policy outlines the specific procedures in the corresponding policy.
 Visit the Student Complaint Resolution webpage for more information.

 Title IX Office

 The Title IX Office is a legal resource for incidents that occur on campus or at university-sanctioned events.
 We recognize that how to proceed after you experience sex- or gender-based discrimination can be difficult.
 Your feelings about whether to report an incident and how to proceed may change over time.
 If you are not sure if you are ready to report, you may seek confidential assistance.

 If you're ready to proceed with filing an official complaint, report a violation.
 Note: unless specifically indicated, this route is not confidential.